wangronglu/sta111/index.md

 * 20% Midterm exam (each)
 * 30% Final exam
 * Late work will be penalized 20% per day
-* Exam dates cannot be changed, no make-up exams will be given.
+* Exam dates cannot be changed.
+No make-up exams will be given.

 **Academic Honesty**:You are expected to uphold the Duke Community Standard.
 Any cheating will be reported to the Office of Student Conduct and will result in penalties ranging from a zero on the assignment to failing the course.
 Cheating includes, but is not limited to: using unauthorized materials during quizzes and exams; copying another student's solutions; copying from a solutions manual; copying a solution found on the internet; asking someone else to solve problems for you; or otherwise turning in work which is not your own.